Active Duty is Hiring: Reserve Sailors Encouraged to Consider CANREC Opportunity

 MILLINGTON, Tenn.
-(NNS) - Hospital Corpsman 2nd Class Randy Isom makes poses on the quarterdeck at Commander, Navy Recruiting Command.
-He is being recognized for outstanding work in the CANREC community.
+(NNS) - Hospital Corpsman 2nd Class Randy Isom makes edits to a CANREC powerpoint.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Tyler C. Priestley)

 |Date Taken: